edgarbenitez92/movies-app-react-native/README.md

 ## Development environment

 ### Important!!!
-This application has no been testing on iOS platform!!!
+This application has not been tested on iOS platform!!!

 ### Minimum requirements